GGEMS/ggems/doc/source/sources.rst

 .. sectionauthor:: Julien Bert
 .. codeauthor:: Didier Benoit

 Class cone-beam source.
-The user can define a focal, an aperture, an orbiting angle, etc. This source mainly used in CT application.
+The user can define a focal, an aperture, an orbiting angle, etc. This source is mainly used in CT applications.

 ------------